 Now, porosity can occur in the form of three signs.
-One is through distributed or surface breaking holes and the rest two are wormholes and crater pipe.
+One is through distributed porosity or surface breaking pores (holes) and the rest two are wormholes and crater pipe.
 Let’s learn about all the possible causes of porosity in welding and also the most feasible way to minimize or prevent their occurrence.
 But before diving into the sea of causes, we’ll share with you the reasons behind the major three signs of porosity first and how they can be prevented.

 Possible Causes Of Porosity In Welding

-1. Surface Breaking Holes And Distributed Porosity
+1. Surface Breaking Pores And Distributed Porosity

 During the melting process of the weld pool, all the oxygen, nitrogen and hydrogen become absorbed into it.
-Consequently, when it solidifies again, those gases become trapped into the weld pool and subsequently pass away by leaving some fine and acute holes.
+Consequently, when it solidifies again, those gases become trapped into the weld puddle and subsequently pass away by leaving some fine and acute holes.

-Basically, improper gas shielding causes the absorption of oxygen and nitrogen inside the weld pool and therefore less than 1% entrainment of air inside the shielding gas can result in distributed porosity whereas more than 1.5% can cause surface breaking holes.
+Basically, improper gas shielding causes the absorption of oxygen and nitrogen inside the weld pool and therefore less than 1% entrainment of air inside the shielding gas can result in distributed porosity whereas more than 1.5% can cause surface breaking pores.